wasaysaudagar/Data-Science-Project-Market-Cap-Prediction/README.md

 4. Explore the dataset, visualizations, and machine learning models.
 5. Feel free to modify the code, experiment with different approaches, or use your own dataset.

-## Contributing

-Contributions to this project are welcome!
-If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-- The dataset used in this project is sourced from [source_name_or_link].
+- The dataset used in this project is sourced from [[source_name_or_link](https://www.kaggle.com/datasets/lamiatabassum/top-50-us-tech-companies-2022-2023-dataset?resource=download)].
 - Special thanks to the open-source community for the amazing Python libraries and resources.